 Source: American Cancer Society.
 Key Statistics for Lung Cancer.

 In December 2013, the U.S. Preventive Services Task Force (USPSTF) grade "B" recommendation for CT screening for high-risk individuals was made final.
-The USPSTF defines as high-risk factors as:
+The USPSTF defines high-risk factors as:

 On February 5, 2015, the Centers for Medicare & Medicaid Services (CMS) issued a final national coverage determination (NCD) that provides for Medicare coverage of screening lung cancer with low dose computed tomography (LDCT).
 The coverage was effective immediately.

 Many ACCC member programs are interested in developing and/or enhancing their programs for lung cancer screening.
-ACCC is pleased to partner with the Lung Cancer Alliance (LCA) on a web section featuring resources on lung cancer screening programs.
+ACCC is pleased to partner with the GO2 Foundation for Lung Cancer on a web section featuring resources on lung cancer screening programs.

 Explore Lung Cancer Screening Resources

 The Association of Community Cancer Centers (ACCC) is partnering with the American College of Chest Physicians (CHEST), the International Association for the Study of Lung Cancer (IASLC), and the LUNGevity Foundation on a national initiative to identify and provide guidance on key issues related to delivering optimal care for patients diagnosed with stages III or IV non-small cell lung cancer (NSCLC) across different practice settings.

 As a first step in the Fostering Excellence in Care and Outcomes for Patients with Stage III and IV NSCLC initiative, ACCC conducted a survey to better understand the barriers and operational challenges in providing care for this patient population.
 Survey questions addressed diagnosis, treatment, care coordination, and communication within the interdisciplinary team caring for patients with locally advanced and late-stage NSCLC.